The History and Evolution of the Irish Bodhran

-At the beginning of every lecture I try and keep it light and engage with all the students.
-To get the students attention I’ve come up with a fun approach, I start by saying “The facts you are about to hear are all lies” it grabs the students attention immediately and I have 150 faces looking at me blankly!
+At the beginning of every lecture I try to keep it light and engage with all the students.
+To get the students attention I’ve come up with a fun approach.
+I start by saying “The facts you are about to hear are all lies!”
+It definitely grabs their attention immediately and I have 150 faces looking at me blankly!

-If you research the bodhrán’s history online, you will come across several quite varied opinion’s of the drums roots.
+If you research the history of the bodhran online, you will come across several quite varied opinions of the drum’s roots.
 Many claim it is an ancient druidic drum.
 Below are some of the theories which exist.

-- A trade route for the bodhrán, could be traced back to over several millenniums ago.
-The trade route may have been in Persia, this is supposedly where the drum frame originated from.
-The reason people believe the drum originated from Persia is due to its use of winnowing, i.e separating seeds, and this would provide the most likely source as it provided the basic drum for most of the other frame drumming cultures.
+The reason people believe the drum originated from Persia is due to its use for the act of winnowing, or separating seeds.
+This seems the most likely source, as this is what provided the basic drum for most of the other frame drumming cultures.

 Legend has it that St Stephen was betrayed by a chattering wren while hiding from his enemies.
 The wren like St Stephen would be hunted down and stoned to death.